kanamtsm/mc_sdl/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts.md

   * This function is for scrolling to the left on the map screen when using the Navigation App.
 * Map Scroll Right
   * This function is for scrolling to the right on the map screen when using the Navigation App.
+* Switch Display Mode
+  * This function is used to switch the map screen display mode (eg 2D / 3D, north up / head up) when using the Navigation App.
+* Set a Destination
+  * When using the Navigation App, scroll on the map screen and select the place in the center of the screen to set the place as the destination.
 * Move Focus Up
   * It is a function for moving the focus upward on a screen (list screen) other than the map screen.
 * Move Focus Down